-&lt;sup>347 "Piety" is $k\hat{o}$ [Chin. jp: 孝], the central word for Confucianism.
+&lt;sup>349 "Piety" is $k\delta$ [Chin.-jp: 孝], the central word for Confucianism.
 It means "love of the children to their parents and to their forefathers and -mothers."
 It is the foundation of the Confucianist ethics, according to which people spent three years as mourning time when one of the parents was dead - as the expression of this "piety."

-Thoroughly drunk - without any problems at all, in great peace.

-CASE 74: Hôgen's "Form and Name"

-Introduction: The Wealth contains ten thousand virtues - (Yet) totally exhausted without a speck of dust.
-Away from all forms - (Yet) one with all dharmas; You step forward on top of the hundred-foot pole And realize your whole body throughout the world of ten directions.
-Tell me, from where does one get this?
+$351\,$ Here, the word "dharmas" means all phenomena.
+This sentence is from the $Diamond\ Sutra.$

+To these two lines, cf. Case 46 in the Mumonkan and Case 79 in the Shoyoroku.

+I.e., all phenomena.

+The line is in the Kanshujôbon in the Yuima-Sutra.

-A monk asked Hôgen, "I hear that a sutra says, 'From the basis of non-abiding all dharmas are established.'
-What is this basis of non-abiding?"
-Hôgen said, "'Form arises as what has no substance yet; name comes as what has no name yet.'"
+Quote from Monk Jô's Hôzôron (he lived in 374-414).
+Another (common) interpretation of this phrase is: "Form arises (from) what has no substance yet; name comes (from) what has no name yet."

-Gone are the traces, extinct are the tidings -

-The white clouds have no roots;

-What color is the pure wind?

-The heavenly canopy is scattered away, there is no center at all;

-(Still) there is a power to sustain the earth.
+Gone are the traces, extinct are the tidings - The white clouds have no roots; What color is the pure wind?
+The heavenly canopy is scattered away, there is no center at all; (Still) there is a power to sustain the earth.
 The thousand ancient abysses are clarified.
 The forms and rules of ten thousand phenomena are manufactured.

-If the way of the greatest land and smallest dust is understood,

-(Bodhisattva) Samanta-Bhadra is everywhere;

-If the gate of the tower is opened,

-Each head is (Bodhisattva) Maitreya.
+If the way of the greatest land and smallest dust is understood, (Bodhisattva) Samanta-Bhadra is everywhere; If the gate of the tower is opened, Each head is (Bodhisattva) Maitreya.